codeurjc/contafin/API.md

 	**Code**: 401 UNAUTHORIZED or 400 BAD REQUEST or 500 INTERNAL SERVER ERROR

 #### Resource to delete a user
-It allows to eliminate the profile of the logged in user

 * ##### URL